 A Plan participant, his or her spouse (or domestic partner), and dependent children under 19 years of age are eligible to participate in the Group Prepaid Plan.
-Dependent children up to age 25 who are full-time students can avail themselves of some of the services provided by the Prepaid Plan.
+Dependent children up to age 25 who are full-time students and dependent parents can avail themselves of some of the services provided by the Prepaid Plan.